 Regimental Sergeant Major – 1st Division and the Deployable Joint Force Headquarters

-As a Sergeant, he was posted as an instructor at the Junior Leader Training Centre—Brisbane in 1991–92 and after returning to the 1st Field Regiment, he was again posted as an instructor to Regimental Training Wing, School of Artillery, North Head in 1996, and the Combined Arms Training Centre, Puckapunyal in 1997.
+As a Sergeant, Warrant Officer Class One Lehr was posted as an instructor at the Junior Leader Training Centre—Brisbane in 1991–92 and, after returning to 1st Field Regiment, he was again posted as an instructor to Regimental Training Wing, School of Artillery, at North Head, Sydney, in 1996, and the Combined Arms Training Centre at Puckapunyal in 1997.

-Promoted to Warrant Officer Class One in December 2005, he has served as the Regimental Sergeant Major of the 2nd/10th Field Regiment, Combined Task Force 635, and the 1st Field Regiment.
+Promoted to Warrant Officer Class One in December 2005, he has served as the Regimental Sergeant Major of 2nd/10th Field Regiment, Combined Task Force 635, and 1st Field Regiment.
 In 2011, Warrant Officer Lehr completed Foundation and Single Service studies at the Australian Command and Staff College.
-Since 2012, his senior regimental appointments include Regimental Sergeant Major Ceremonial—Army, Regimental Sergeant Major of the 3rd Brigade and Career Manager of the Regimental Tier A WO1 portfolio at the Directorate of Soldier Career Management—Army.
-In 2018, he assumed the appointment as the Regimental Sergeant Major of the 1st Division.
+Since 2012, his senior regimental appointments include Regimental Sergeant Major Ceremonial—Army, Regimental Sergeant Major of 3rd Brigade, and Career Manager of the Regimental Tier A Warrant Officer Class One portfolio at the Directorate of Soldier Career Management—Army.
+In 2018, he assumed his current appointment as Regimental Sergeant Major of 1st Division.

 Warrant Officer Lehr is married to Janelle and they have six adult children, and two grandchildren.
-Their second eldest son is a full-time soldier within The Royal Australian Regiment
+Their second eldest son is a full-time soldier within The Royal Australian Regiment.